Eduhub-Community/internhub/README.md

 git push -u origin <your_branch_name>
 ```

 **11.** To create a pull request, click on `compare and pull requests`.
-Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.
+Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR too.

 **12.** Add appropriate title and description to your pull request explaining your changes and efforts done.
 Always make sure you have pulled the latest code from the master branch before making a PR.

 **13.** Click on `Create Pull Request`.

 **14.** Hurray ❗ You have created a PR to Eduhub-Commmunity internhub 💥 .
-Sit back patiently and relax till then the project maintainers will review your PR.
+Sit back patiently and relax till when the project maintainers will review your PR.
 Please understand, there will be some time taken to review a PR and can vary from a few hours to a few days too so be Patient and keep contributing.

 Hurray!
 You successfully made a contribution!